Mexican Food >

-Pig Head Molcajete
+Painted Pig Head Molcajete Black Lava Stone

-Mexican Molcajete with pig head.
-Stone bowl with mortar and pestle to grind chiles and spices.
+Mexican Molcajete with painted pig head.
+Volcanic Stone bowl with mortar and pestle to grind chiles and spices.
 Molcajete's size may vary because of the stone, but it's usually between 7 to 8 inches in diameter and 4 inches high.
 The Molcajete (MÕL-CA-HÉT-Ã) it's hand carved stone.

-THE MEXICAN MOLCAJETEThe word molcajete (mortar) derives from Nahuatl, the language of the Aztecs: “molli” (seasoning or sauce) and “caxitl” (bowl).
-The word tejolote (pestle) also derives from Nahuatl: “tetl” (stone) and “xolotl” (doll)."Foods traditionally prepared in the
+The word molcajete (mortar) derives from Nahuatl, the language of the Aztecs: “molli” (seasoning or sauce) and “caxitl” (bowl).
+The word tejolote (pestle) also derives from Nahuatl: “tetl” (stone) and “xolotl” (doll)."Foods traditionally prepared in the molcajete include salsas and mole's (mohl-LAY), as well as guacamole.
+It is also used for grinding chilies, garlic or other herbs and spices for food preparation.

 Molcajete cure recipe.

-molcajete (stone & pestle) on which you will prepare those delicious salsas and enticing guacamoles.
+This recipe will serve you as a guide to prepare (cure) your first molcajete (stone & pestle) on which you will prepare those delicious salsas and enticing guacamoles.

 Recipe Ingredients: